-B. Types of Advisory Services
+В. Types of Advisory Services

 Whittier provides investment management services on both a discretionary and nondiscretionary basis, as agreed to with the client.
 Whittier primarily provides discretionary investment management to open-end investment companies (i.e., mutual funds).
-Whittier also offers discretionary investment management services to high net worth individuals and trusts.
-In addition, Whittier offers discretionary fixed income investment management to Whittier Trust Company ("WTC") and The Whittier Trust Company of Nevada, Inc. ("WTCNV"), each of which is an affiliate of Whittier, for the benefit of their respective clients pursuant to subadvisory agreements with WTC and WTCNV.

-Whittier also provides non-discretionary research analysis, reports, recommendations and other investment advice including, without limitation, fixed income and equity securities, industry and sector analysis, and related asset due diligence to WTC and WTCNV pursuant to these subadvisory agreements.
+Whittier also offers discretionary investment management services to high-net-worth individuals and trusts ("private client wealth management/portfolio management services").
+In addition, Whittier offers strategy-specific separate account management/sub-advisory services, which primarily involve discretionary fixed income investment management, to Whittier Trust Company ("WTC") and The Whittier Trust Company of Nevada, Inc. ("WTCNV"), each of which is an affiliate of Whittier, for the benefit of their respective clients pursuant to subadvisory agreements with WTC and WTCNV.
+Whittier also provides non-discretionary research analysis, reports, recommendations, and other investment advice including, without limitation, fixed income and equity securities, industry and sector analysis, and related asset due diligence to WTC and WTCNV pursuant to these subadvisory agreements.
 WTC is a California state-chartered trust company, and WTCNV is a Nevada state-chartered trust company, both of which offer investment, wealth management, fiduciary, family office and philanthropic services to high net-worth families and foundations.
 All companies are wholly owned subsidiaries of the Holding Company.